Biden joins emergency Nato session on Ukraine invasion

-WASHINGTON (AFP, REUTERS) - United States President Joe Biden joined an emergency Nato summit on Friday (Feb 25) to strengthen the frantic Western response to Russia's invasion of Ukraine and fears for the security of Europe.
+WASHINGTON • United States President Joe Biden joined an emergency Nato summit yesterday to strengthen the frantic Western response to Russia's invasion of Ukraine and fears for the security of Europe.

 Mr Biden, who has spent weeks trying to lead a united transatlantic response to Russia's aggression against its neighbour, was meeting "fellow Nato heads of state and government in an extraordinary virtual summit to discuss the security situation in and around Ukraine", the White House said.